hiveeyes/arduino/doc/source/SensorWAN.rst

 SensorWAN 3.0
 #############

+.. highlight:: text

 *****
 About
 *****

-The *SensorWAN channel addressing scheme* can be used for assigning telemetry data communication channels to individual `sensor nodes`_ in wide-area `sensor network`_ scenarios, or similar multi-node, multi-sensor environments.
+The `SensorWAN`_ channel addressing scheme can be used for assigning telemetry data communication channels to individual `sensor nodes`_ in wide-area `sensor network`_ scenarios, or similar multi-node, multi-sensor environments.